 There are a few different routes you can take from Lincoln depending on the traffic, so consult a sat nav if you can.
 The journey typically takes about an hour and 20 minutes.

 If all’s clear, we usually take the A158 through Wragby, then through the Lincolnshire Wolds via Belchford (a beautiful section of the drive), then onto the coast via Alford.

 If driving up or down the Lincolnshire Coast, Anderby Creek is only a short turnoff from Roman Bank, the main coastal road.
 From the turnoff, Sea Road leads right down to the Anderby Creek Beach car park.

 Anderby Creek Beach parking

-The car park has a fair amount of space.
+The car park has a fair amount of space, with capacity for 80 cars.
 If it happens to be full, you can drive back out and park on Roman Bank.
 It’s about a five-minute walk back down to the beach from there.